sasjs/server.sasjs.io/docs/sessions.md

 The solution, was to take the following steps:

-1 - Launch SAS with an autoexec and a dummy SYSIN program (as sas won't start without a SYSIN) 2 - Immediately delete the SYSIN file with SAS in the autoexec, and loop until the "real" program appears
+1. Launch SAS with an autoexec and a dummy program (SAS won't start without SYSIN)
+2. Delete the dummy file in the autoexec, then loop until the "real" program appears

-The actual SAS code used to achieve this is shown below:
+The actual SAS code used for this:

 ```sas
 data _null_;